Code of Conduct

 How to report harassment

-If you are being harassed, or notice that someone else is being harassed, please bring it to the immediate attention of the event staff, or contact our executive director, David Kelly, at dkelly@LearningGuild.com.
+If you are being harassed, or notice that someone else is being harassed, please bring it to the immediate attention of the event staff, or contact our CEO, David Kelly, at dkelly@LearningGuild.com.

 Conference staff can be identified by the staff tags on their profiles in the conference platform.

 Why do we have a code of conduct?

 At The Learning Guild, we assume that most people are respectful and well-intended.
 We also want everyone to enjoy the conference itself and the great networking and community richness that happens when we get together.

 To do that, though, we need every Learning Guild conference to be a harassment-free experience for everyone.
 And that’s why we will not tolerate harassment of conference participants in any form—in person or online.
 A code of conduct helps us be clear about what is considered harassment and how to report it if it happens.

 Harassment includes offensive verbal or written comments related to gender, age, sexual orientation, disability, physical appearance, body size, race, or religion (or lack thereof); displaying sexual images in public spaces; deliberate intimidation; stalking; following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact; and unwelcome sexual attention.